DoghouseMedia/Doghouse_Location/README.md

 `Mage::getModel('dhlocation/location')->getCollection();`

 Getting a collection of your opening hours by location `$id`, and sorting them by weekday.
-Shet!

 	Mage::getModel('dhlocation/hour')->getCollection()
 		->addFieldToFilter('location_id', $id)
 		->sortByWeekDay();

 Showing how nice your store with `$id` is.
-So amaze!

 	$store = Mage::getModel('dhlocation/location')->load($id);